thientm27/Game-Projects/README.md

 (25 May 2023 - 23 Jun 2023)

 **1. Description**
--Hyper casual game, analyze, build and develop games
+- Hyper casual game, analyze, build and develop games
 - A little bird will continuously fly from left to right and pass through the loops in a downward direction.
 The game will be lost if it goes from bottom to top or hits the ceiling and floor of the game scene
 - The skin system is unlocked based on achievements attained with various conditions.